NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - First hit has +7 frames of blockstun
   - 2 more frames on duration
   - Hitbox on the hand slightly bigger to better match the kunai
+- 4A has 9 additional frames added to the activator to better match the animation
-- 2B
+- J2Y
-  - Moves forward on start up
-  - Improved hitbox
+  - Added
-  - Crushes three frames earlier
+  - Requires and costs 25% meter
+  - In sharigan it does more damage and builds meter
 - 5X
   - Same as non-sharingan 5X
   - On transition to capture state leaves sharingan mode